-Results Indication Corrective Action Air discharge at cylinder head to barrel juncture or between barrel fins.
-Replace the cylinder with a cylinder kit.
+Results Indication Results and Corrective Action Corrective Action Air discharge at cylinder head to barrel juncture or between barrel fins.
+Indication Replace the cylinder with a cylinder kit.
 Air discharged through the breather or oil filler tube.
 Leakage in the area of the piston and rings.
 Complete the "Piston Inspection" in this chapter.
-Air discharged through the intake Cracked cylinder Replace the cylinder with a cylinder kit. system Intake valve Examine the intake valve and valve seat and/or seat worn for wear or burns. or burnt Replace worn or burnt intake valve or Leakage at the intake valve intake valve seat.
-Air discharged through the exhaust Cracked cylinder Replace the cylinder with a cylinder kit. system Exhaust valve and/or seat worn Examine the exhaust valve and valve seat for wear or burns. or burnt Replace worn or burnt exhaust valve or Leakage at the exhaust valve exhaust valve seat.
+Air discharged through the intake system Cracked cylinder Intake valve and/or seat worn or burnt Leakage at the intake valve Replace the cylinder with a cylinder kit.
+Examine the intake valve and valve seat for wear or burns.
+Replace worn or burnt intake valve or intake valve seat.
+Air discharged through the exhaust system Cracked cylinder Exhaust valve and/or seat worn or burnt Leakage at the exhaust valve Replace the cylinder with a cylinder kit.
+Examine the exhaust valve and valve seat for wear or burns.
+Replace worn or burnt exhaust valve or exhaust valve seat.

-Summary of Cylinder Compression Check Results and Corrective Action seat.
+Table 2 (Cont.)
+Summary of Cylinder Compression Check Results and Corrective Action